 Date: 22/01/2026

-Social Tech Ventures (STV) today announced the first close of a new UK-based early-stage venture capital fund.
+Social Tech Ventures (STV) today announced the launch of the UK’s first impact-focused early-stage venture fund explicitly designed around a revenue-first investment strategy.
 The fund invests in revenue-first impact technology companies addressing social and environmental challenges, including financial resilience, climate and environmental sustainability, and health and wellbeing.

 The first close enables the fund to begin deploying capital while continuing to raise commitments from aligned institutional and mission-led investors.